-Project Roadmap – What Are the Actual Benefits of the New Online Tool?
+Microsoft Project “Roadmap” – What Are the Benefits of the Online Tool?

 3

-In Office 365, Microsoft provides a new feature called Roadmap within the Project App.
+In early 2019, Microsoft provided a new feature called MS Project Roadmap within the Project App in Microsoft 365.
 It allows you to present projects from various Project Online sites and Azure Boards in one simple bar chart.
-This is to give you a better overview.
-(Here you can find a short description of Project Roadmap in a video).
+Now, it is also possible to present projects from Project for the Web in it.
+This way of presenting your projects gives you a better overview.
+(Here you can find a short presentation of Project Roadmap in a video).

-In the first version of Project Roadmap, it is only possible to display existing projects.
+In the current version of MS Project Roadmap, it is only possible to display existing projects.
 Higher-level planning for new projects would be desirable but is not possible at this point.

 Special Download: Advantages of MS Project Server / Project Online over MS Project Standard